illion Tenancy Check Report

 If you get a 'Yes' match to 'Drivers Licence Number Matched?' but 'No' matches on any of the name or date of birth of the applicant, it means NZTA have different details against that Drivers Licence Number than what you entered for the search.
 In this scenario we recommend you request a second form of photo ID from your applicant to double check they have given you their legitimate name and date of birth.
 I.e. Request a photocopy of their Passport, 18+ Card, or Kiwi Access Card.

 - Incorrect Drivers Licence number, and/or an incorrect or missing version number.
 The Drivers Licence number should be 8 characters long with the first two characters being alphabet letters.
-The version number should be three numbers long.
+The Version number should be 3 numbers long.
 Ensure your applicant has supplied you with their correct Drivers Licence numbers.

 - The licence may be expired.
 Check the expiry date of the Drivers Licence.

-- The licence may be disqualified or suspended
+- The licence may be disqualified or suspended.
+A Full Drivers Licence Check will confirm this.

 - NZTA database may be offline.
 This will show in Description as "No NZTA Drivers License response is available."
 You are able to ring them to figure out the reason their website has not given a valid response.
 Ph.
 0800 822422